ORIGIN STORY: Finding My Way

 In those days of wandering, I had an Olympian’s performance expectations but a bar fly’s ability to execute.
 And my soul was fibrillating in this tension.
 Grandpa’s words, as sound as they were, provoked debilitating internal critique.

-The third Rule of the Road offered a way to ground out this internal tension.
+The third Rule of the Road offered a way to ground this internal tension.
 It helped me acknowledge I was in no shape for large and hard goals.
 I had to let go of the Evans creed and live into a new identity.

 Set small and gentle goals, and meet them.